4 Types of “Soba” without using Buckwheat Noodles

-Actually, there are 7 major Soba dishes in Japan.
-They are “Yaki Soba (焼きそば)”, “Shina Soba (支那そば)”, “Chuka Soba (中華そば)”, “Abura Soba (油そば)”, “Maze Soba (まぜそば)”, “Okinawa Soba (沖縄そば)”, and “Nihon Soba (日本そば)”.
+Actually, there are 5 types of “Soba” noodles commonly eaten in Japan, which are “Yaki Soba (焼きそば)”, “Shina Soba (支那そば)” or “Chuka Soba (中華そば)”, “Abura Soba (油そば)” or “Maze Soba (まぜそば)”, “Okinawa Soba (沖縄そば)”, and “Nihon Soba (日本そば)”.

 Yaki Soba (焼きそば)

-Shina Soba (支那そば) and Chuka Soba (中華そば)
+Shina Soba (支那そば) or Chuka Soba (中華そば)

-Abura Soba (油そば) and Maze Soba (まぜそば)
+Abura Soba (油そば) or Maze Soba (まぜそば)

 Okinawa Soba (沖縄そば)

-Since this local noodle soup is popular nationwide, you can find Okinawa Soba shops in various places in Japan.
+Okinawa Soba is a local noodle but popular nationwide, so you can find restaurants that specialize in Okinawa Soba in various places of Japan.

 Nihon Soba (日本そば)